Join us in a revolution of the heart!

 Great Mother Conference,

 There is an idea that to love something fully you have to betray something else.
 It’s the weight of the betrayal that gives substance to that which is adored.
 Carrying this kind of paradox used to be called becoming an adult, what the Anglos-Saxons called “entering the bone-house.”

 In the 21st century we are looking in two directions at once.
 We have unprecedented communication between cultures, languages and continents – with the translation of literature, poetry and story as one dimension of this richness.
 The wealth of this is clear.

 But there seems to be a cost involved.
 Some feel unanchored, disembodied, adrift.
-Looking back, it’s hard not to feel nostalgia for a psychic life that had a much deeper root system: planted in the local, furnished with connectedness and a shared mythos – a “culture”.
-If this is so, we ask; where is betrayal present in the promise of eternal progress?
-What did we get sold?
+Looking back, it’s hard not to feel nostalgia for a psychic life that had a much deeper root system: planted in the local, furnished with connectedness and a shared mythos – a “culture.”
+If this is so, we ask: Where is betrayal present in the promise of eternal progress?
+What have we been sold?

 For nine days we will gather and cook in these ruminations: engaging the arts in their fullest capacity, from mythology to poetry, to music, ritual, art and dance.
 Stories will be spun that draw us up close to the Otherworld: from both the local to the migrational, poems read and songs sung from close and distant cultures.
 Our enquiry will aim to stir both heart and mind, hips and feet.
-So, again we hoist our wagons on the trail of beautiful trouble and we leave at dusk.
-Are you coming?
+We will again hoist our wagons on the trail of beautiful trouble.
+We leave at dusk.